fuelviews/laravel-cpanel-auto-deploy/README.md

 You can copy the default github action workflow from resources/workfllows/cpanel-auto-deploy.yml into .github/workflows/cpanel-auto-deploy.yml

-**Default github action workflow trigger's on PR to development branch
+**Default github action workflow triggers on PR to development branch

 ## Usage

-You can manually run the script in a terminal with:
+You can manually run the script in terminal with:

 ```bash
 ./cpanel-auto-deploy.sh
 ```

-You will likely

 ## Changelog